dataders/dataders/WORKING_WITH_ME.md

 - teaching and enabling others to do more
 - metaphorizing difficult concepts for better understanding
 - building relationships and connecting people
-- being “up-to-date” in the data industry, i.e. drinking hourly from the firehose of HN, Reddit, GitHub and Slack.
+- being “up-to-date” in the data industry, i.e. drinking hourly from the firehose of [HN](https://news.ycombinator.com/news`), [r/dataengineering](https://www.reddit.com/r/dataengineering/), GitHub, [Locally Optimistic Slack](https://locallyoptimistic.com/community/), and of course, the [dbt community Slack](https://www.getdbt.com/community/join-the-community/).
 - working at very high-levels and low-levels of abstraction (but I struggle to move between them)
 - Callback jokes (see what I did here?)